canalplus/rx-player/doc/Getting_Started/Migration_From_v3/Overview.md

-Still, we understand that porting to a new major version of the RxPlayer might not be a small task, and thus decided to continue maintaining the v3.x.x for some time, while pre-releasing the beta version of the `v4.0.0` with this complete migration guide.
+Still, we understand that porting to a new major version of the RxPlayer might not be a small task, and thus decided to continue maintaining the v3.x.x for some time and releasing the `v4.0.0` with this complete migration guide.

 ## Organization of this documentation